Follow-up Letter

 2) To train your people to work

-2) Help your people become excited about winning souls and tract
+2) Help your people become excited about winning souls and tract distribution

 3) See many people hear and receive the Gospel